One orange provides twice your daily allowance of vitamin C.

 In a small saucepan over medium-high heat, combine the strips of zest with water to cover.
 Bring to a boil and boil for 1 minute.
 Drain and immediately plunge the zest into a bowl of cold water.
 Set aside.

 To make the syrup, combine the orange juice and honey in a large saucepan over medium-high heat.
 Bring to a boil, stirring to dissolve the honey.
 Reduce the heat to medium-low and simmer, uncovered, until the mixture thickens to a light syrup, about 5 minutes.
 Drain the orange zest and add to the syrup.
 Cook until the zest is translucent, 3 to 5 minutes.

 Pour the mixture over the oranges.
-Cover and refrigerate until well chilled, or for up to 3 hours.
+Cover and refrigerate until well-chilled, or for up to 3 hours.

-To serve, carefully divide the orange slices and syrup among individual plates.
+To serve, divide the orange slices and syrup among individual plates.
 Drizzle each serving with 1 1/2 teaspoons of the orange liqueur, if using.
 Garnish with the mint and serve immediately.

-This recipe is one of 150 recipes collected in "The New Mayo Clinic Cookbook," published by Mayo Clinic Health Information and Oxmoor House, and winner of the 2005 James Beard award.
+This recipe is one of 150 recipes collected in "The New Mayo Clinic Cookbook," published by Mayo Clinic Health Information and Oxmoor House, and winner of a James Beard award.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.